Exploring a new country to relocate to? Congratulations! If you’re saying “I want to move abroad” here’s my relocating tips advice.

-If you’re exploring a new country for retirement or relocation possibilities, your best option is to stay in a short term rental.
+Look into staying in a short term rental while you look around.
 In my opinion it’s the closest thing to a home away from home.

 Makes sense doesn’t it?
 Airbnb and other short term rental sites have blossomed and thrived because we want options.
 Who wouldn’t prefer a more personal living experience vs being flung into the anonymity of a hotel?
 I don’t know about you, but I’m truly over the chain hotel experience.
 Unless of course it’s a mini boutique chain with down pillows and un-sticky carpets.